 The Reductant Fluid Quality Test (RFQT) may not pass the first test or it may time out (45 minutes for LGH, 70 minutes LML).
-If the vehicle continues to fail the Reductant Fluid Quality Test, run a DPF service regen followed by another ECM power down, a 25 minute drive, and a Reductant Fluid Quality Test.
-If after 2 attempts of this total procedure, the Reductant Fluid Quality Test does not pass, it is probable a faulted condition still exists with the vehicle.
+If the RFQT does not pass, run a DPF service regeneration followed by an ECM power down and then another RFQT.
+If after 2 attempts of this total procedure, the RFQT does not pass, it is probable a faulted condition still exists with the vehicle.